 Authors notified of successful abstracts shall be required to submit a paper which will be made available to conference delegates and which will also be published on the Society's website.

-- Abstracts are to be received by 5pm AEST, Friday 13 April 2018
+- Abstracts are to be received by 5pm AEST, Friday 20 April 2018 (not Friday 13 April as advised on the Call for Abstracts)

-- Notification of acceptance of abstracts will be issued by Friday 4 May 2018
+- Notification of acceptance of abstracts will be issued by Friday 11 May 2018 (not Friday 4 May as advised on the Call for Abstracts)

 - Papers are to be received by 5pm AEST, Friday 13 July 2018